 It was BEAUTIFUL, and I think the snow added to it.

-The next day, the snow caused a landslide and the road was closed for weeks.
+The next day, the snow caused a landslide and the road was closed for several weeks.
 We got SO lucky!

 Anyway, ten years.